humanpose1/torch_radius_neighbors/README.md

 # torch_neighbors
-small python code to compute radius nearest neighbors on 3d point cloud using nanoflann and torch library.
+small python code to compute radius nearest neighbors on 3d point cloud using nanoflann and  c++ Pytorch library.

 ## How to install
 - You need to install pytorch (using pip or conda)
-- execute
+- execute:
 ```
 python setup.py build
 ```